RolandMelkert/LDCadShadowLibrary/CONTRIBUTING.md

 ### Groups

-Some off beat shapes use group names to prevent unwanted matches, the currently used groups are:
+Some off-beat shapes use group names to prevent unwanted matches, the currently used groups are:

 - **bikeWheel**: Bicycle wheel.
 - **bionicleChain**: Chain segment.